Nastel/jkool-client-objc-api/README.md

 ## Author

-cbdbeb9, cbernardone@jkoolcloud.com
+jKool LLC

 ## License

-jKooliOSStreaming is available under the MIT license.
-See the LICENSE file for more info.
+Please refer to the LICENSE file.